wingersonMJ/Like-Me_Clinical_Aggregation/README.md

         - When numerics are also min-max scaled, then 0 is the lowest value in the dataset and 1 is the largest
         - Therefore, if comparing a numeric and a categorical, a 1-unit difference in the categorical variable is a simple difference of binary category.
         - But a 1-unit difference in the numeric variable is the entire range of the variable...
-        - These things are not equal... theoretically, the 'distance' between a boy and a girl (binary sex categorical feature) is much smaller than that between the minimum and maximum value of any other numeric variable
+        - These things are not equal... theoretically, the 'distance' between a boy and a girl (binary sex categorical feature) is probably much smaller than the distance between the minimum and maximum value of symptom severity or any other numeric variable
     - How do we fix this?
         - Scale the categorical variables down after min-max is applied.
 Multiply the categorical variable by some scalar (I used 0.66), to down-weight the literal distances between the two levels of the feature.